-Finerenone Shown to Benefit Heart and Lower Type 2 Diabetes Risk
+Finerenone Shown To Benefit Heart and Lower Type 2 Diabetes Risk

 Key takeaways:

-Research finds that finerenone may offer benefits beyond treating chronic kidney disease in people with type 2 diabetes.
+Finerenone has now been officially approved to treat heart failure, with past research showing the drug offers benefits beyond treating chronic kidney disease in people with type 2 diabetes.

-2025 study found that finerenone also reduced the risk of developing type 2 diabetes in people with heart failure by about 25%.
+A 2025 study found that finerenone also reduced the risk of developing type 2 diabetes in people with heart failure by about 25%.
 An earlier 2024 study found that the medication also showed heart health benefits, delaying the progression of heart failure and reducing the risk of cardiovascular death.

 “Hopefully, reducing the incidence of new-onset diabetes means that these heart failure patients might have a better quality of life and be at lower subsequent risk of hospitalization and death,” said Dr. John McMurray, a professor of cardiology at the University of Glasgow and Queen Elizabeth University Hospital.